yutsunoki/Python_Automated_Network_Program/README.md

 # Python_Automated_Network_Program

 This is my practical about the automated network program with python.
 The goal is make all the computer online and separate the network from LAN and DMZ.
-Use Py script to auto config to the 3 network device.
+Use Py script to auto configuration to the 3 network device.

 ## How to use
 1. Install eve-ng from VM or physical computer.